-5 Match the words in 4 with these descriptions.
-Write the answers in your notebook.

-1 the man that a woman is married to husband

-- 2 the brother of one of your parents - 3 your mother's new husband in a second or later marriage

-- 4 a daughter of your brother or sister

-- 5 the son of one of your children

-- 6 the brother of your husband or wife

-- 6 Work with a partner.
+- 5 Match the words in 4 with these descriptions.
+Write the answers in your notebook. - 1 the man that a woman is married to husband - 2 the brother of one of your parents uncle - 3 your mother's new husband in a second or later marriage stepfather - 4 a daughter of your brother or sister niece - 5 the son of one of your children grandson - 6 the brother of your husband or wife brother-in-law - Work with a partner.
 Take it in turns to define the other words in 4.
 Can your partner say the family member?

 It's the son of your brother or sister.

 Nephew.

-Complete the sentences in your notebook with these words.
+7 Complete the sentences in your notebook with these words.